 - Basilica of Saint-Joseph-des-Fins of the House of Bellot

-Locks of the Loire
+Castle of the Loire

 The valley of France’s longest river, the Loire, is interwoven with historic buildings, many of which are listed as World Heritage Sites.
 Over a hundred castles surround the banks of the Loire.
-You will not find a similar density of locks anywhere in the world.
+You will not find a similar density of castles anywhere in the world.

 The Loire basin covers more than a fifth of France’s area of over 117,000 km2.
 A popular tourist destination is the Pays dela Loire.